What’s the Difference Between Alzheimer’s and Dementia?

 How Is Dementia Different From Alzheimer’s?

 These terms are often used synonymously but they actually have different meanings.
 Dementia is a condition that refers to mental and physical difficulties such as short-term memory loss, communication issues, and physical performance.
-Alzheimer’s disease is the most abundant form of dementia that causes issues with retention, verbal communication, and mental processing.
+Alzheimer’s disease is the most common form of dementia that causes issues with retention, verbal communication, and mental processing.

-What is Dementia?
+What Is Dementia?

 Dementia is an umbrella term describing a variety of symptoms that interfere with one’s daily life such as memory loss, verbal capabilities, and critical thinking skills.
 Unlike Alzheimer’s, dementia is a syndrome, not a disease.
 While Alzheimer’s is the most common form of dementia, other common types of dementia include vascular dementia, Lewy body dementia, and frontotemporal dementia.

-What is Alzheimer’s Disease?
+What Is Alzheimer’s Disease?

 Alzheimer’s is the most common form of dementia.
 The disease was discovered by Dr. Alois Alzheimer in 1906 by performing a brain examination of a woman who had passed away from an unknown disorder after having established a close clinical relationship with his patient.
 Her symptoms included short-term memory impairment, communication issues, and irrational behavior.
 The examination, that was performed by Dr. Alois Alzheimer, revealed neurofibrillary tangles and amyloid plaques.
 It took years of research and breakthroughs to become familiar with Alzheimer’s disease as we know it today.